 - May not protect the sides of your underwear.

 When Should I Start Using Postpartum Pads?

-You’re going to need them right away, as soon as you can stand up and walk your way to the bathroom after delivery.
-The hospital will supply you with some, but in my experience, they aren’t nearly as nice as the ones you can order for yourself.
+You’re going to need postpartum pads right away, as soon as you can stand up and walk your way to the bathroom after delivery.
+The hospital will supply you with some, but in our experience, they aren’t nearly as nice as the ones you can purchase yourself.
 You’ll want to bring some with you, along with some other essentials for the hospital.

 You might underestimate what’s going to happen unless you’ve already had a child before.
-But expect that you’ll have a very heavy flow that will last for weeks.
+But expect that you’ll have a very heavy flow that may last for weeks.

 The first few days will be intense — you’ll be changing your pads frequently, sometimes as often as every 60 to 90 minutes.

 And although it may seem crazy to you right now, you may end up sandwiching pads on top of each other to make sure you are thoroughly covered.
 That sandwich trick may seem wasteful, but if you want to sleep for any length of time, a single pad might not cut it, and you don’t want to ruin your clothing or sheets.

 Slowly, as the days pass, you’ll begin changing your pads less frequently.
 But you can still expect to need them for about four to five weeks (1).